nixkj/ESP32-S3-Touch-LCD-7/README.md

 # Notes
 - Although time and data consuming, it is often best to start with a completely fresh copy of the lvgl_micropython repository.
-- Must drive the display at 13 MHz and not 16 Mhz.
+- It is necessary to drive the display at 13 MHz and not 16 Mhz.

 # Useful resources